-Activity Timing (up to) (minutes) Pupils from each key stage in at least 2 groups, with RE books - one group in the morning; one in the afternoon - selection to be discussed 20-30 per group Governors - as many as are available/specific requests of inspector 30 MAT trustees (and CEO) 30 Staff - range of roles, responsibilities, length of service 30 RE Lead/Head of Department - to include work scrutiny with RE Lead - inspector to give guidance of what is wanted 40 Collective worship lead 20 Collective worship 15-20 Parents - selection to be discussed - plus separate meeting in the playground 20+ Representative/s from the church 20 Representative from the diocese/Methodist schools trust 15 Learning walk - of learning environment 30 Social times e.g. breaktimes, catching parents in the playground if they contribute to the LOE 20-30
+Activity Timing (up to) (minutes) Pupils from each key stage in at least 2 groups, with RE books - one group in the morning; one in the afternoon - selection to be discussed 20-30 per group Governors - as many as are available/specific requests of inspector 30 MAT trustees (and CEO) 30 Staff - range of roles, responsibilities, length of service 30 RE Lead/Head of Department - to include work scrutiny with RE Lead - inspector to give guidance of what is wanted 40 Collective worship lead 20 Collective worship 15-20 Parents - selection to be discussed - plus separate meeting in the playground 20 + Representative/s from the church 20 Representative from the diocese/Methodist schools trust 15 Learning walk - of learning environment 30 Social times e.g. breaktimes, catching parents in the playground if they contribute to the LOE 20-30

-10. Appendix 2 - School VA Secondary Timetable (Two day inspection)
+9. Appendix 2 - School VA Secondary Timetable (Two day inspection)

 School name Inspection dates

 Time Inspection Activity Inspector's notes - timings, people to be included, work scrutiny details etc

 DAY 1

-8am Arrival at school and introductions 10 )
+8am Arrival at school and introductions 10

-Inspector's lunch 20 )
+Inspector's lunch 20

-Inspector reflection and document review 30 )
+Inspector reflection and document review 30

-Inspector reflection time before mid-point update to headteacher 3( )
+Inspector reflection time before mid-point update to headteacher 30

-Mid-point update to headteacher 20 )
+Mid-point update to headteacher 20

 Time Inspection Activity Inspector's notes - timings, people to be included, work scrutiny details etc

-DAY 2
+DAY 2 L

 8am Arrival at school

 Inspector's lunch 20

-Inspector - final reflection on grades 20
+Inspector - final reflection on judgements and briefing / feedback prep 20

-Headteacher and inspector - initial feedback 15
+Headteacher and inspector - final briefing 15

-Inspector - final feedback prep 15
+Inspector - final prep 10

-Final feedback 20
+Final feedback (typically to include HT, CofG, foundation governors, diocesan rep, MAT rep, and others at the discretion of the inspector) 15

 No later than 6pm Inspector leaves school